- View Offline

 - Working with collaborators

-Hi, I'm James Williamson, senior author at lynda.com and I want to welcome you to GitHub for web designers.
-GitHub has become the industry standard way to share and distribute code over the Internet.
+(melodic tunes) - [Voiceover] Hi, I'm James Williamson, senior author at Lynda.com and I want to welcome you to GitHub for web designers.
+GitHub has become the industry standard way to share and distribute code over the internet.
 Along the way, it's become an integral part of many web design workflows.
 However, GitHub was largely created by and for web developers.
-So in this course, I want to take a web designer's approach to learning and using GitHub.
+So, in this course, I wanna take a web designer's approach to learning and using GitHub.
 We'll start by examining what GitHub is, how it works, and the value that it can add to your workflow.

-We'll start by creating a GitHub account, and then defining your personal profile.
-From there, we'll step outside of GitHub to take a brief look at Git, the Version Control System that GitHub is based of.
-After that, we'll download the desktop applications and get started with basic GitHub work flows.
+We'll start by creating a GitHub account.
+And then defining your personal profile.
+From there, we'll step outside of GitHub to take a brief look at git.
+The version control system that GitHub is based off of.
+After that, we'll download the desktop applications and get started with basic GitHub workflows.
 Along the way, we'll explore the concepts that are critical to using GitHub correctly.
-Then, we'll move on to using GitHub to collaborate with team members, and how to use it socially to collaborate on open source projects.
-Let's demystify GitHub and find out how it can help you be a more efficient web designer.
+Then we'll move on to using GitHub to collaborate with team members and how to use it socially to collaborate on opensource projects.
+Let's demystify GitHub.
+And find out how it can help you be a more efficient web designer.